Policies and Proceedures

 Scope

-he policy applies to board members, employers, employees, volunteers, parents/guardians and students, contractors and people visiting the School site; and describes the type of information the School collects, how the information is handled, how and to whom the information is disclosed and how the information may be accessed.
+The policy applies to Board members, employers, employees, volunteers, parents/guardians and students, contractors, and people visiting the School site; and describes the type of information the School collects, how the information is handled, how and to whom the information is disclosed, and how the information may be accessed.

 Exception in Relation to Employee Records